JaKooLit/OpenSuse-Hyprland/README.md

 - if you require to change the mirror, edit install-scripts/00-packman.sh and add mirrors of your choice. you can find mirrors [HERE](http://packman.links2linux.org/mirrors)

 > [!IMPORTANT]
-> install a backup tool like `snapper` or `timeshift`. and Backup your system before installing hyprland using this script.
-This script does NOT include uninstallation of packages
+> install a backup tool like `snapper` or `timeshift`. and Backup your system before installing hyprland using this script (HIGHLY RECOMMENDED).

-> [!NOTE]
-> Main reason why I have not included an uninstallation script is simple.
-Some packages maybe already installed on your system by default.
-If I create an uninstall script with packages that I have set to install, you may end up a unrecoverable system.

-### 💥 💥  UNINSTALL SCRIPT / Removal of Config Files
-- 11 March 2025, due to popular request, created a guided `uninstall.sh` script.
-USE this with caution as it may render your system unstable.
-- I will not be responsible if your system breaks
-- The best still to revert to previous state of your system is via timeshift of snapper

 > [!CAUTION]
 > Download this script on a directory where you have write permissions. ie. HOME.
 Or any directory within your home directory.
 Else script will fail